wirebits/BLEDuck/README.md

 13. After that, when it show `Connected` it means ready to execute payloads using BLE.
 14. Just type the number and click on Send button.
     - The payload of that number executes immediately.

-# Payload Files
-1. Open Notepad or any other text editor.
-2. Write your payload in it.
-3. When saving the file, select `CIRCUITPY`.
-4. Then go to the `payloads` folder.
-5. Name the payload as `payload-1`, `payload-2` etc.
-   - It is saved by default as `.txt` files.

 # Mnemonic Table
 | Mnemonics | Description | Example  |